fromthechaos/Trials/README.md

 # Trials
-For the Project 'mains'
-name, password and meeting link have been entered in a separate file 'creds' for confidentiality
+For the Project 'mains.py': name, password and meeting link have been entered in a separate file 'creds' for confidentiality